Mic-guo/PlayingWithFire/README.md

 # PlayingWithFire
-Gamify the fire flow chart to incentivize the younger generation to achieve financial freedom.
+- Gamify the fire flow chart to incentivize the younger generation to achieve financial freedom.
+- Demoed at Spartahack 9 winning "Best DEI Hack sponsodred by Fidelity"
+- Built with HTML, CSS, JavaScript, Vite, React.js, Supbase, SQL, and Tailwind